apache/hudi/docs/_docs/0_4_docker_demo.md

 ### Step 4 (c): Run Presto Queries

 Here are the Presto queries for similar Hive and Spark queries.
-Currently, Hudi does not support Presto queries on realtime views.
+Currently, Presto does not support snapshot or incremental queries on Hudi tables.

 ```java
 docker exec -it presto-worker-1 presto --server presto-coordinator-1:8090